isc-projects/stork/doc/user/man/stork-agent.8.rst

    $ stork-agent (...) --listen-prometheus-only

-If performance issues are observed with exporting Kea statistics to Prometheus, the interval between statistics collection can be increased, or collection of per-subnet stats can be disabled.
+If performance issues are observed with exporting Kea statistics to Prometheus collection of per-subnet stats can be disabled.
 For example:

 .. code-block:: bash

-   $ stork-agent (...) --prometheus-kea-exporter-interval=30 --prometheus-kea-exporter-per-subnet-stats=false
+   $ stork-agent (...) --prometheus-kea-exporter-per-subnet-stats=false

 By default, the Stork agent reads arguments only from the command line.
 To read arguments from the environment file, run the following command: